 1. Re-seat your device.

-Remove the device and plug it back into the OBD port of your vehicle.
+Remove the device and plug it back into the OBD port of your vehicle after 5 minutes.
 If the device works fine, then all the LEDs will flash once.

 First, the LED will be green indicating the device connection.
 Then it turns amber, indicating GPS location fix and finally it will be red, indicating that the communication has been established.

 - Green LED turns on solid - indicating engine crank status

 - Green LED turns off (approximately 10-15 seconds)

 - The Green LED blinks while the engine is running

 - Amber LED blinks - indicating the unit is acquiring a GPS fix